-9.7 The Forum's vision covers the three zones within our Area, as illustrated in Figure 9.5 (East Midlands Hub Station zone is located outside our Area).

-9.8 Our vision for the zones are centred around 5 of the 6 Core Objective themes:

-- Environment

-- Infrastructure

-- Housing

-- Urban Design

-- Leisure, Heritage and Community [B28]

-9.98.1 The work carried out to inform development options thus far includes the following (studies marked with an asterisk were commissioned by the DIO specifically for Chetwynd Barracks):

-- Policies 3.1 & 3.2 of the Broxtowe Part 2

-Local Plan [EB: ibid];

-- The Toton and Chetwynd Barracks

-Strategic Masterplan SPD;

-- a report of a Design Review Panel workshop held in late 2016 by Opun Design [EB: ibid];

-- East Midlands HS2 Growth Strategy 2017 (as relevant at the time) [EB: ibid];

-- National Design Guide 2019 [EB: ibid];

-- Living with Beauty 2019 (Building Better Building Beautiful Commission) [EB: ibid];

-- Building Research Establishment

-Environmental Assessment Method

-(BREEAM) [EB: ibid];

-- Chetwynd Barracks Design Code (AECOM)

-[EB: ibid];

-- Kefa masterplan

-- a Non-Technical Sustainability Appraisal and Development Delivery Statement;

-- a Retail Needs Study;

-- a Transport and Movement Strategy and accompanying Technical Note;

-- A Technical Appraisal on Ecology;

-- an Air Quality Report;

-- a Heritage Assessment;

-- a Vision for Development.[B29]

-9.108.2 The Broxtowe Part 2 Local Plan Part 2 contains two key policies that impact our Area: Policy 3.1 Chetwynd Barracks and Policy 3.2 Strategic Location for Growth.
+- 8.1 The plans and evidential documents which have informed the development options include the following (studies marked with an asterisk were commissioned by the DIO specifically for Chetwynd Barracks): - Policies 3.1 & 3.2 of the Broxtowe Part 2 Local Plan [EB: ibid]; - The Toton and Chetwynd Barracks Strategic Masterplan SPD; - a report of a Design Review Panel workshop held in late 2016 by Opun Design [EB: ibid]; - East Midlands HS2 Growth Strategy 2017 (as relevant at the time) [EB: ibid]; - National Design Guide 2019 [EB: ibid]; - Living with Beauty 2019 (Building Better Building Beautiful Commission) [EB: ibid]; - Building Research Establishment Environmental Assessment Method (BREEAM) [EB: ibid]; - Chetwynd Barracks Design Code (AECOM) [EB: ibid]; - KEFA masterplan - a Non-Technical Sustainability Appraisal and Development Delivery Statement; - a Retail Needs Study; - a Transport and Movement Strategy and accompanying Technical Note; - A Technical Appraisal on Ecology; - an Air Quality Report; - a Heritage Assessment; - a Vision for Development. - 8.2 The Broxtowe Part 2 Local Plan contains two key policies that impact our Area: Policy 3.1 Chetwynd Barracks and Policy 3.2 Strategic Location for Growth.
 Both policies contain requirements expected to be delivered during the Local Plan period (up to 2028).
-Whilst the Plan does not specify how these requirements are to be delivered, it does seek a 'comprehensive and cohesive development'.
-[B30]

-9.11 The impact of development in our Area over the next 20 years will be huge.
-The construction of HS2 and the East Midlands Hub station immediately to the west of the Area will have a major impact bringing both housing and employment opportunities in the SLG.
-[B31]

-8.3 The Toton and Chetwynd Barracks

-Strategic Masterplan Supplementary Planning

-Document (SPD) sets out a long-term

-overarching framework to ensure that a

-comprehensive and cohesive approach is

-taken to development across the Toton and

-Chetwynd Barracks sites.
-[B32]

-9.128.4 However, tThe redevelopment of Chetwynd Barracks is fundamental to the Plan.
-Indeed, the proposed redevelopment of this site was the catalyst behind the formation of the Neighbourhood Forum.
-[B33]

-CTTC VISION FOR CHETWYND BARRACKS

-9.138.5 The Forum believes the scale of the barracks site, its history, and its potential to create a new heart for the Area is such that they wish to promote a development of regional or even national significance.
-This means developing a strong sense of place using the principles of sustainable development [EB: footprint].
-[B34]

-9.148.6 To this end, the Forum commissioned Kefa Design to develop an illustrative masterplan [EB: Kefa Designs] to map key elements of the Forum's vision for the site.
+Whilst the Local Plan does not specify how these requirements are to be delivered, it does seek a 'comprehensive and cohesive development'. - 8.3 The Toton and Chetwynd Barracks Strategic Masterplan Supplementary Planning Document (SPD) sets out a long-term overarching framework to ensure that a comprehensive and cohesive approach is taken to development across the Toton and Chetwynd Barracks sites. - 8.4 The redevelopment of Chetwynd Barracks is fundamental to the Plan.
+Indeed, the proposed redevelopment of this site was the catalyst behind the formation of the Neighbourhood Forum. - 8.5 The Forum believes the scale of the barracks site, its history, and its potential to create a new heart for the Area is such that they wish to promote a development of regional or even national significance.
+This means developing a strong sense of place using the principles of sustainable development [EB: footprint]. - 8.6 To this end, the Forum commissioned KEFA Design to develop an illustrative masterplan [EB: KEFA Designs] to map key elements of the Forum's vision for the site.
 The masterplan draws significantly from the development principles articulated in the Opun report [EB: Chetwynd Barracks Opun Design Review], commissioned by Broxtowe Borough Council.
-[B35]

-9.158.7 The Forum also commissioned a Chetwynd Barracks Design Code for the Barracks [EB: ibid] from AECOM which complements the Kefa masterplan by adding further detail to how it might be implemented in terms of both text and illustrations.
-[B36]
+Figure 8.1 is taken from the KEFA report, and represents illustrative design evidence only, rather than a specific requirement for future development of Chetwynd Barracks. - 8.7 The Forum also commissioned a Chetwynd Barracks Design Code [EB: ibid] from AECOM which complements the KEFA masterplan by adding further detail to how it might be implemented in terms of both text and illustrations. - 8.8 Among the key conclusions of the Design Code are that new development should have the character of a

-9.168.8 Among the key conclusions of the Design Code are that new development should have the character of a Garden Village community, with densities that are based on a number of typologies for residential or mixeduse development (depending on location within the site) and that the use of renewable energy and other sustainability enhancements should be maximised.
+Garden Village community, with densities that are based on a number of typologies for residential or mixed-use development (depending on location within the site) and that the use of renewable energy and other sustainability enhancements should be maximised.
 (See also: National Design Guide Sept 2019 MHLCG [IV ibid]).

-9.178.9 A new north-south primary access road through the site between the A52 and Swiney Waythe A6005 will mitigate further traffic congestion due to the additional housing and employment in the Area and other nearby developments.
-This element must be included as part of any masterplan for the site.
-[B37]
+8.9 A new north-south primary access road through the site between the A52 and Swiney Way will mitigate further traffic congestion due to the additional housing and employment in the Area and other nearby developments.